hero image

 Landlord Tenant Commission

-The Landlord Tenant Commission is a volunteer commission to educate and provide information to the public for residential Landlord-Tenant issues.
-The commission does not have any legal authority and does not provide legal advice.
-For legal assistance, please refer to the list of no-cost/low-cost resources on the Housing Resources page
+The Landlord Tenant Commission is a volunteer commission to educate and provide information to the public for residential landlord-tenant issues.

 • When: First Monday of the month (unless otherwise posted)